Immunisation Information for the Public

 - Australian Immunisation Handbook - Vaccination for International Travellers

-Note: There are many websites that offer advice and information, however, information gathered from websites should not be used as a substitute for a visit to a specialised travel medical centre.
+Note: There are many websites that offer advice and information, however, information gathered from websites should not be used as a substitute for a visit to a GP or specialised travel medical centre.

 During early childhood, the immune system is still developing.
 Getting vaccinated helps to strengthen the immune system and protect children from serious diseases.
 You can view the NSW Immunisation Schedule to find out what vaccinations your child needs and when.
 Children aged 4 years and under should be vaccinated for: